 To check the status of the DEC members against the CHS, please follow this link, where you will also be able to download the summary audit reports on the certification or verification undertaken by the Humanitarian Quality Assurance Initiative.

 The following DEC members (a part of or all of their wider federation / confederation as indicated in the audit report) have been verified against the CHS or certified to conform to the requirements of the CHS, or are in the planning process:

 - Age International (completed self-assessment)

-- British Red Cross (independent verification in progress)
+- British Red Cross (independently verified)

 - CARE International UK (completed self-assessment)

 - CAFOD (certified)

 - Plan International UK (independently verified)